 Knowing what alcohol proof means is one thing.
 Knowing the history of how it came to be is a way to dazzle your friends while you’re all getting toasted and recovering with IVs in the Keys with Hangover Hospital.

-Proof is the measure of alcohol content in an alcohol.
+Proof is the measure of alcohol content in alcohol.
 Scientifically speaking, it is the measure of ethanol in a drink.
-However, it doesn’t work like a simple percentage.
-The proof of an alcohol is actually twice the percentage of the ethanol content.
-This is because proof is graded on a scale of 200.
+However, it doesn’t work as a simple percentage.
+The proof of alcohol is actually twice the percentage of the ethanol content.
+This is because the proof is graded on a scale of 200.
 Therefore, 100 proof alcohol is not 100% alcohol, but rather 50% alcohol.

 The History of Proof as a Measure of Alcohol